Embedded Fields — Using React

 // 3.
 The SDK handles the 3DS challenge

-const result = await confirmPaymentIntent(intent);
+const confirmed = await confirmPaymentIntent(intent);

-// result.status: "succeeded" | "requires_action" | "failed"
+// confirmed.status: "succeeded" | "requires_action" | "failed"

 }